-One such set of pedagogies - hereafter, conceptually-focused teacher preparation - privileges the development of conceptual tools for planning, analyzing, and reflecting on teaching (Grossman, Hammerness et al., 2009).
-Drawing on decades of research showing that teachers' conceptual tools precede and therefore determine their classroom practices (Fang, 1996; Pajares, 1992; Maggioni & Parkinson, 2008; Richardson et al., 1991), advocates for conceptually-focused pedagogies argue that pre-service teacher preparation is most effective and efficient when it provides PSTs with the appropriate mental models, knowledge, beliefs, and/or dispositions to make high-quality decisions regardless of situation or context (Clark, 1988; Pajares, 1993; Nespor, 1987; Wideen et al., 1998).
-Indeed, some researchers argue that when teacher educators do not focus on conceptual tools but instead focus on specific instructional skills that are effective in certain situations and contexts - as in the 'micro-teaching' experiments of the 1960s - teachers can become technicians implementing "decontextualized moves" rather than professionals using their informed judgment to engage in complex decision-making and practice (Wideen et al., 1998; Zeichner, 2012).
+Teacher educators that prioritize traditional pedagogies often justify their decisions based on decades of research showing that teachers' conceptual models precede and therefore determine their classroom practices (Fang, 1996; Pajares, 1992; Maggioni & Parkinson, 2008; Richardson et al., 1991).
+As such, pre-service teacher preparation should be most effective and efficient when it uses reading, discussion, and/or reflection to directly provide PSTs with the appropriate mental models, knowledge, beliefs, and/or dispositions to make high-quality decisions regardless of situation or context (Clark, 1988; Pajares, 1993; Nespor, 1987; Wideen et al., 1998).
+Indeed, some researchers argue that when teacher educators do not explicitly and directly focus on conceptual models but instead focus on specific instructional skills that are effective in certain situations and contexts - as in the 'micro-teaching' experiments of the 1960s - teachers can become technicians implementing "decontextualized moves" rather than professionals using their informed judgment to engage in complex decision-making and practice (Wideen et al., 1998; Zeichner, 2012).